 Back up Azure file shares

-This article explains how to use the Azure portal to back up Azure file shares.
+This article explains how to back up Azure file shares from the Azure portal.

 In this article, you'll learn how to:

 - Configure backup from the Recovery Services vault